qntify/stop_hourly_time_tracking/README.md

 ## Support

-If this Manifesto resonates with you, please give it a star.
+If this Manifesto resonates with you, please [give it a :star:](https://github.com/qntify/stop-manual-time-tracking-manifesto).
 Have something to add or improve?
-Collaboration is welcomed.
+[Collaboration](https://github.com/qntify/stop-manual-time-tracking-manifesto/issues) is welcomed.